 Create banners and put in your site and newsletter

 Make the most of your owned assets: where can you promote your group on your website and newsletter?
-Create a banner using a free tool like Canva and place it everywhere you can – on your site, in blog posts and in your newsletter.
+Create a banner using a free tool like Canva (affiliate link) and place it everywhere you can – on your site, in blog posts and in your newsletter.
 Don’t forget to update your Facebook Cover Image and About section with a mention, and throw it in your email signature.
 It might feel like you’ve posted about it everywhere: but remember your audience won’t be seeing it as often as you will working on it day-to-day!

 For example, here’s my

 Leverage your friends

 Every group has an objective – to engage your target market or industry peers for one reason or another.
 However, it’s likely you have a whole boatload of friends on Facebook who already are your target market.
 Have you invited them to join your group?
 Go through your Friends list and see who you’ve not yet invited – you might be surprised how many people are ready to support you!
 Don’t forget to add a personal note to your friends inviting telling them why you’ve invited them and that you’d love their contributions and thoughts especially when the group is starting out.

 While you’re at it, why not post on your personal newsfeed to let your friends know about your group, too?
 They might just share it with their industry friends, too!